 “I love looking for jobs!”
 Said no one ever in the history of the world.

-I’m not exaggerating when I say I enjoy the job hunt about as much as I enjoy a hornet sandwich on rye.
+I’m not exaggerating when I say I enjoy the job search about as much as I enjoy a hornet sandwich on rye.
 Or an acid enema.
 Or a candlelit dinner with Hannibal Lecter.
 (You guys are imaginative—pick your unpleasant analogy of choice.)

 And I’m just guessing here, but I don’t think I’m alone.